2024

 Barts Health NHS Foundation Trust Department of Health and Social Care

-Concerns summary Critical decisions were poorly documented, workload pressures led to a "coping culture," sedation decisions were flawed, and governance failed to identify and review a serious incident, compromising patient safety.
+Concerns summary (AI summary) Critical decisions were poorly documented, workload pressures led to a "coping culture," sedation decisions were flawed, and governance failed to identify and review a serious incident, compromising patient safety.

-Action taken summary The Department of Health and Social Care acknowledges the coroner's concerns regarding Mr Morton's care but states that the issues are primarily for Barts Health NHS Foundation Trust to address. …
+Noted (AI summary) The Department of Health and Social Care acknowledges the concerns and states that the matters are primarily local issues for Barts Health NHS Foundation Trust to address.
+Barts Health acknowledges documentation issues and is planning several actions including consultant re-induction, audits, training on capacity assessment and sedation, and recruitment of a learning from deaths lead.

 Ben Harrison